 In recent months, we’ve been getting a lot of questions about Thousand Trails memberships.
-We’ve been asked about the benefits of buying a Zone Camping Pass vs an Elite membership upgrade, as well as the benefits of buying a NEW Elite membership direct from Thousand Trails instead of as a resale, as we did back in 2014.
+We’ve been asked about the benefits of buying a Zone Camping Pass vs an Elite membership upgrade.
+And other questions on the benefits of buying a NEW Elite membership direct from Thousand Trails instead of as a resale, as we did back in 2014.

-I do plan to write a much more in-depth comparison blog post about the different kinds of TT memberships, the pros and cons of each in the next month or so, but wanted to share a few key points here quickly now, as Thousand Trails is running some Spring Specials that you will want to know about if you’re in the market for a camping membership.
-Hopefully, this information will help you decide which way is best for you and take advantage of the current prices before they increase on April 1st, 2018.
+I do plan to write a much more in-depth comparison blog post about the different kinds of Thousand Trails memberships, the pros and cons of each.
+But wanted to share a few key points here quickly now.
+Thousand Trails is running some Spring Specials that you will want to know about if you’re in the market for a camping membership.
+Hopefully, this information will help you decide which way is best for you.
+And allow you to take advantage of the current prices before they increase on April 1st, 2018.